ijm/specsmith/spec-documents/meta-generation-spec.md

 * The specification MUST conform to the BCP 14 keyword specification.
 * The tag symbols Ⓟ, Ⓣ, Ⓔ, and Ⓗ definition and usage MUST conform to the verification-tags-spec specification.
 * The specification's metadata section MUST conform to the metadata-spec specification.
-* The specification SHOULD be designed to be composable with other specifications (i.e., includeable, or copy-pasteable without modification). Ⓗ
+* The specification SHOULD be designed to be composable with other specifications (i.e., includable, or copy-pasteable without modification). Ⓗ
 * The first section title in the document MUST be a level-2 heading (`##`) and MUST contain the name and title of the specification. Ⓟ
 * The specification MUST include the following sub-sections, in order: Summary, Scope and Intent, Metadata, Imports and Inheritance, Terminology and Conventions, Functional Requirements, Structural Constraints, Definitions (Optional), Prohibited Elements, Example Output (Optional), and Verification. Ⓟ
 * Each sub-section heading MUST be a level-3 heading (`###`). Ⓟ